Quick Answer

 Finally, Historic and Aesthetic Properties require a discreet, non-invasive solution.
 Visual deterrents or optical gels may work temporarily but can damage surfaces or disrupt the property’s appearance.
 Symterra Pulse can be hidden along existing architectural lines, keeping protection invisible while maintaining the site’s historic integrity.

-No matter the property type, Symterra Pulse adapts to your environment, providing humane, low maintenance, and building-safe bird control that looks as good as it performs.
+No matter the property type, Symterra Pulse adapts to your environment, providing non-lethal, low-maintenance, and building-safe bird control that performs without affecting the look of your property.

 Common Building Mistakes That Lead to Deterrent Failure